mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 }
 ```

-Note how, in the three usages of `wrapInArray` below, the `<T>` we see in the tooltip above is replaced
+Note how, in the three `wrapInArray` examples below, the `<T>` we see in the tooltip above is replaced
-by "the type of the thing we pass as an argument"
+by "the type of the thing we pass as an argument" - number, Date, and RegExp:

 ```ts twoslash
 function wrapInArray<T>(arg: T): [T] {